universedocs/Universe-Docs/README.md

 Once released we can share the profit!

 I will participate in it as much as possible, since this is a parallel work apart from my daily works!
 My daily work is having higher priority!
+Once this project is developed enough and it is useful, it will be moved as a high priority work!